RoManager-org/website/docs/inGame.md

 slug: /guides/in-game-setup
 ---

-RoManager's in-game integration is an easy way to control your game from Discord, or via the (currently unfinished, but coming soon) API.
+RoManager's in-game integration is an easy way to control your game from Discord, or via the API (coming soon).

 ## Getting your integration key
 Getting your game integration key is a very simple process.